confluentinc/flink-table-api-python-examples/README.md

 For convenience, the repository also contains an init script for playing around with Table API in an interactive manner.

-1. Run `poetry shell` to start a shell within the poetry virtualenv

-2. Point to the `cloud.properties` file: `export FLINK_PROPERTIES=./config/cloud.properties`

-3. Start python with `python -i setup_pyshell.py`
+1. Create a virtualenv with `uv sync` and activate it with `source .venv/bin/activate`.

+2. Run `python -i start_pyshell.py` to start an interactive repl to explore Table API.

-4. The `TableEnvironment` is pre-initialized from environment variables and available under `env`.
+3. The `TableEnvironment` is pre-initialized from environment variables and available under `env`.

-5. Run your first "Hello world!" using `env.execute_sql("SELECT 'Hello world!'").print()`
+4. Run your first "Hello world!" using `env.execute_sql("SELECT 'Hello world!'").print()`

 ## Configuration